ContentMine/AdvisoryBoard/README.md

 4. Strategic partnerships, outreach and advocacy activities.
 5. Barriers and organisational or external problems.
 6. Governance matters.
-7. Lehal matters e.g. Intellectual property rights.
+7. Legal matters e.g. Intellectual property rights.

 The role involves attending Advisory Board meetings at least quarterly and optionally monthly in addition to an in-person meeting and occasional email responses.